ArchMCR/SoftwareArchitectureLearningResources/README.md

 * Clean Architecture by Robert Cecil Martin (Uncle Bob)

-  Uncle Bob continues the idea of clean code and extends it to architecture.
+  Uncle Bob continues the idea of clean code and extends it to architecture. ** TODO **

 * Software Architecture for Developers by Simon Brown

+  ** TODO **

-* DDD by Eric Evans
+* Domain Driven Design by Eric Evans

+  The book which introduced the concepts of DDD, domains, bounded contexts and ubiqutous language.
+Although very dense it is a very worthwhile read and will give you tools to tackle software design problems.
+Even more significant today with the explosion of microservices than when it was written.

 * Accelerate by Gene Kim, Jez Humble, and Nicole Forsgren